wajahat36/producer_and_consumer_solution/readme.md

 # Project: Producer and Consumer Solution

-This project demonstrates a producer-consumer pattern implementation using C++ threads and a ring buffer.
+This project demonstrates a producer-consumer problem implementation using C++ threads and a ring buffer.

 ## Compiler and C++ Standard